HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-08.md

 ## Steps

 1. Download and unzip the [apps-src.zip](../downloads/apps-src.zip) from the `source for all apps` in a folder.
 This folder includes all of the source projects that the user may work with whenever he would like to.
 2. Open your IDE (vscode, eclipse).
-The user needs to make the project folder to be the current or root folder whenever they used it with the user's IDE.
+There are three  The user needs to make the project folder to be the current or root folder whenever they used it with the user's IDE.

     **Using the IDE VSCode**
     a.
 Navigate to File menu&rarr;Open Folder&rarr; and select the `src`&rarr;`JavaETL` folder.